bewilcox/spring-data-rest-templates-TT210/README.md

 Telosys Tools bundle (2.1.0 or newer) for Spring Data Rest generation (Support of HATEOAS)

-Expose your JPA entities with a RESTful API (HATEOAS Support)
+Expose your JPA entities with a RESTful API (HATEOAS / HAL Support)

 This bundle allows you to generate for each of your database tables :
 - The associated JPA entities